acw414/eLISA/README.md

   - need to create the output file
   - need to delete the finalsamplecolumn files after the output file finishes - do this in bash script
   - *need to remove empty lines from finalsamplecolumn files*
+  - add the code that runs the Rcodes in the Bash script .
+  - *need to remove empty lines from finalsamplecolumn files*
   - need to say the input file cannot have the words "column" in the filename
   - need a section saying all the requirement for the input file .
   - make the readme look nice. add the vingette(??) and the other things listed in the project details